DavidWinge/fitR/README.txt

 Config files needed:

 fitR_file.py and fitR_directories.py need fitR_file.config in the run-directory.
 fitR_analyze.py needs fitR_analyze.config in the run-directory.
+For sample-specific instructions, put a copy of fitR_analyze.config in the sample directory with the specific parameters.
+The script will look for it.

 Generated output: